Paul-Anderson-238/Untitled_Jet_Game/README.txt

 	better if the sprite was custom created for the game.
 Then it could be a modern AF jet like the F-35.
 Collision could also be adjusted to be smoother too.
- *  File interactions could be made more airtight.
-There are no checks to ensure files exist at this time.
-It could be nice to generate said files if the file doesn't exist.
-A number of filler scores fill the scoreboard if there's nothing in it.
-This could be scrapped.
-If this is done, all scores are added until we have enough scores to fill the scoreboard, at this time, top 5.
+ *  Checks were recently added to ensure files exist.
+This could be tested and checked more than it currently is.
  *  Currently, there are no Sound Effects at all.
 There is plenty of room for Sound Effects to be added.